brandon-ford/github-tutorial1/README.md

 # github-tutorial1
-This is a description of the project.
+This a README file with a basic description of the project.